What's happening on Rare Disease Day?

-February 28 is Rare Disease Day; the day dedicated to raising awareness for the approximately 300 million people around the world living with a rare disease.
+Rare Disease Day 2023 is on February 28.
+The day is dedicated to raising awareness for the approximately 300 million people around the world living with a rare disease.

 More than 6,000 rare diseases are characterized by a diversity of disorders and symptoms that vary not only from disease to disease, but also from patient to patient suffering from the same disease.